turbot/guardrails-docs/docs/guides/configuring-guardrails/managing-policies/config-examples/rds-db-approved/index.md

 and database engines.
 Any instance not in compliance will generate an alarm.

 <div class = "alert alert-warning">
 This example, along with just about any control objective in Guardrails, can be deployed using Terraform.
-Check it out at the <a href="https://github.com/turbot/guardrails-samples/tree/master/control_objectives/aws_rds_db_approved" target="_blank">Guardrails Samples Repo</a>.
+Check it out at the <a href="https://hub.guardrails.turbot.com/policy-packs/aws_rds_enforce_db_cluster_manual_snapshots_are_shared_with_approved_accounts" target="_blank">Enforce AWS RDS DB Cluster Manual Snapshots Are Shared With Approved Accounts</a>.
 </div>

 The Guardrails mod [aws-rds](/guardrails/docs/mods/aws/aws-rds) must be